YaKozina/Simulation_Performance/README.md

 * Tl-208 (foil_bulk SOURCE BACKGROUND)
 * Bi-214 (foil_bulk SOURCE BACKGROUND)

-**As soon as possible to this study will be included some other processes**
+**As soon as possible to this study may be included some other processes**

 The design is not perfect but in future it will be improved to make the software work better and more efficiently